 Dr. Andrew Gault is an environmental chemist and technical lead for much of Ensero’s water quality and acid rock drainage/metal leaching characterization work.
 His experience includes the characterization of the geochemical and microbial controls on metal(loid) mobility in the environment, including mine drainage impacted settings, radionuclide and metalloid transport in the shallow subsurface, and industrially contaminated soils and sediments.
 He also contributes to the design and implementation of biological water treatment solutions for active mine and post-closure settings.
 He holds an MChem in Environmental Chemistry and a PhD in Aqueous Geochemistry.

-Kari McCaffery serves as Ensero’s business unit lead at Ensero’s micro laboratories, overseeing operations and business development.
+Kari McCaffery leads the team at Ensero’s microbiology and piloting facilities, overseeing operations and business development.
 She has more than twenty years of experience as an industrial microbiologist, manager, and business development professional.
 She holds a double bachelor of science degree in Applied Microbiology and Biology, a MSc in Applied Microbiology, and is a Project Management Professional (PMP).

 Kai Woloshyn is the Vice President Strategic Projects with fifteen years’ experience in mine development, reclamation and closure.
 Kai has successfully project managed and been the technical lead for numerous baseline studies, environmental impact assessments, regulatory permitting & licensing projects and lead First Nation & stakeholder engagement within Northern Canada.
 His work experience has included providing expert testimony in Regulatory hearings regarding geochemistry, water quality and environmental management as part of leading mining projects through the Yukon environmental assessment and permitting processes.
 He holds a combined major bachelor of science degree in Chemistry and Earth and Ocean Science and is a registered Professional Chemist in British Columbia.